Book & Greeting Card Ordering Information

 - Use the speediest payment method.
 Apart from extra busy times and when I am away, the following processing times apply:

 - Online Orders -

-- The order can be mailed the next business day, or possibly even on the same day.
+- The order can be mailed the next business day, or possibly even on the same day, during the busiest periods.

 - Phone Orders - Paid by Credit Card -

-- The order will usually go within a couple of business days.
+- The order will usually go within several business days.